Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation

 \section{Abstract}

 Multi-step manipulation in dynamic environments remains challenging.
-Two major families of methods fail in distinct ways: (i) imitation learning (IL) is reactive but lacks \emph{compositional generalization}, as monolithic policies do not decide which skill to reuse when scenes change; (ii) classical task-and-motion planning (TAMP) offers compositionality but has prohibitive \emph{planning latency}, preventing real-time failure recovery.
-We introduce \texttt{SymSkill}, a unified learning framework that combines the benefits of IL and TAMP, allowing compositional generalization and failure recovery in real-time.
-Offline, \texttt{SymSkill} jointly learns predicates, operators, and skills directly from unlabeled and unsegmented demonstrations.
-At execution time, upon specifying a conjunction of one or more learned predicates, \texttt{SymSkill} uses a symbolic planner to compose and reorder learned skills to achieve the symbolic goals, while performing recovery at both the motion and symbolic levels in real time.
-Coupled with a compliant controller, \texttt{SymSkill} enables safe and uninterrupted execution under human and environmental disturbances.
-In RoboCasa simulation, \texttt{SymSkill} can execute 12 single-step tasks with 85\% success rate.
-Without additional data, it composes these skills into multi-step plans requiring up to 6 skill recompositions, recovering robustly from execution failures.
-On a real Franka robot, we demonstrate \texttt{SymSkill}, learning from 5 minutes of unsegmented and unlabeled play data, is capable of performing multiple tasks simply by goal specifications.
-The source code and additional analysis can be found on \url{https://sites.google.com/view/symskill}.
+Imitation learning (IL) is reactive but lacks \emph{compositional generalization}, since monolithic policies do not decide which skill to reuse when scenes change.
+Classical task-and-motion planning (TAMP) offers compositionality, but its high \emph{planning latency} prevents real-time failure recovery.
+We introduce \texttt{SymSkill}, a unified framework that jointly learns predicates, operators, and skills from unlabeled, unsegmented demonstrations, combining compositional generalization with real-time recovery.
+Offline, \texttt{SymSkill} learns symbolic abstractions and goal-oriented skills directly from demonstrations.
+Online, given a conjunction of learned predicates, it uses a symbolic planner to compose and reorder skills to achieve symbolic goals while recovering from failures at both the motion and symbolic levels in real time.
+Coupled with a compliant controller, \texttt{SymSkill} supports safe execution under human and environmental disturbances.
+In RoboCasa simulation, \texttt{SymSkill} executes 12 single-step tasks with 85\% success and composes them into multi-step plans without additional data.
+On a real Franka robot, it learns from 5 minutes of play data and performs 12-step tasks from goal specifications.
+Code and additional analysis are available at \url{https://symskill.github.io/}.